trigg/Discover/README.md

 Most requirements should be handled by pip.

-A compositor is strongly advised but there is a non-compositor mode optionally
+A compositor is strongly advised but there is compatibility for X11 sessions without a compositor

 It is advised to install python-gobject from your system's own package manager.